antonOO/CardsAndTransactions/README.md

 ### Cards and transactions solution

-The solution contains a module transaction, which introduces a Card and Client data structures.
+The solution contains a module transaction which introduces `Card` and `Client` data structures.

 All Client methods are synced and thread-safe.
 The method for retrieving cards is also guarded, but reads may be concurrent.